openfaas/docs/docs/reference/yaml.md

 ### Function: Constraints

-Constraints are passed directly to the underlying container orchestrator.
+Constraints are passed _directly_ to the underlying container orchestrator.
 They allow you to pin a function to certain host or type of host.

-Here is an example of picking only hosts with a Linux OS in Docker Swarm:
+Here is an example of picking only hosts with a Linux OS in _Docker Swarm_:

 ```yaml
    constraints: